Therapist Specialization

 Substance use therapy

 Therapy for substance use or substance use related issues or disorders is done from a compassionate lens, as substance use related issues are most often paired with numerous other presenting concerns, such as trauma, depression, and anxiety.
 Substance use therapy benefits from a holistic approach given the number of contributing factors, making considerations regarding the biological, psychological, and social factors at play essential for developing treatment strategies.
-Substance use focused therapy is not an abstinence-based approach by nature, the goals are determined collaboratively between client and therapist and are designed with SMART goal-setting in mind (specific, measurable, actionable, realistic, and timely).
+Substance use focused therapy at Briar is not an abstinence-based approach by nature, the goals are determined collaboratively between client and therapist and are designed with SMART goal-setting in mind (specific, measurable, actionable, realistic, and timely).

 “I am human, and let nothing human be alien to me”